scroll-tech/reth/crates/scroll/hardforks/docs/hardforks.md

   algorithm.
 This compression reduces the data size, allowing each blob to store more transactions, thereby reducing data availability cost per transaction.
-- Adopts a modified version of the EIP-1559 pricing model which is compatible with the EIP-1559 transaction interface, bringing beneftis such as more accurate transaction pricing and a more predictable and stable fee structure.
+- Adopts a modified version of the EIP-1559 pricing model which is compatible with the EIP-1559 transaction interface, bringing benefits such as more accurate transaction pricing and a more predictable and stable fee structure.
 - Support for new EVM opcodes `TLOAD`, `TSTORE`, and `MCOPY`.
 Users can safely use the latest Solidity compiler version `0.8.26` to build the contracts.
 - Introduces a dynamic block time.
 During periods of traffic congestion, a block will be packed when the number of